microchip-pic-avr-examples/dspic33e-code-examples/dspic33e-rtdm-example/README.md

 ![image](../images/microchip.jpg)

-## USING RTDM DRIVER FOR COMMUNICATION WITH DMCI
+## Using RTDM driver for communication with DMCI

 ## Description: